AnojAryal/Flutter-Projects/meals_app/README.md

 1) Making things less complex
 2) The 'Riverpod' package
 3) Creating and using a provider
-4) Creating more complex provider with ststeNotifier method
+4) Creating more complex provider with stateNotifier method
 5) Trigerring a notifier method
 6) Combining local and provider managed state
 7) Outsourcing state into the provider